hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/pivot_point.rst

 these are stored in the form a ``Custom Property``, you will be required to confirm this, clicking OK on the popup accepts this operation, moving your cursor off the confirm dialogue cancels the operation.
-This facility allows you to store a PP location, easily readable, against each object, this could be, for example, the rotational centre of a hydraulic cylinder for example, where you do not want this location to also be the object origin point.
+This facility allows you to store a PP location, easily readable, against each object, this could be, for example, the rotational center of a hydraulic cylinder for example, where you do not want this location to also be the object origin point.

 You can then read back this information to place the PP using the ``PP Read`` button.